-We're celebrating National Reconciliation Week from 27 May to 3 June with free community events.
+We celebrate National Reconciliation Week from 27 May to 3 June each year.

 This year’s theme is 'Bridging Now to Next'.
 It reflects the ongoing connection between past, present and future and calls on all Australians to step forward together, guided by past lessons, in our collective journey of reconciliation.